hswolff/silly-intro-to-web-dev/README.md

    - Let's try another positioning exercise!
    - I don't like that my cake is lopsided.
-   - I created a class named "center".
+   - I created a class named `center`.
    - Task: Can you make our cake centered?
    - Answer: add class center to cake image.